arinaldi3/StretchGoalsProject/docs/journals/alex.md

 after cross-checking every file, spelling, etc:
 I found that if you do not include urlpatterns in a urls.py file - everything breaks with a Code 1 in docker (can't find account/etc presumably because of runtime loop).
 Docker is now working, react is now working, can start front-end framework.

+started working on front end for visibility made a quick logo, found a quick background, attempted to get a basic main page with a basic nav bar live

+issue with react's browser router- react-router-dom can't be found tried to install with a --save at end but no luck currently. still cannot see the react router.